piotrlaczkowski/data-science-template/docs/docs/index.md

-# Cookiecutter Data Science
+# Cookiecutter BackMarket Template for Data Science

-_A logical, reasonably standardized, but flexible project structure for doing and sharing data science work._
+_A logical, reasonably standardized, but flexible project structure for doing and sharing data science work.
+Including Docker makefile, .env for (secrets) and MkDocks functionality setup by default._

 ## Why use this project structure?

-> We're not talking about bikeshedding the indentation aesthetics or pedantic formatting standards — ultimately, data science code quality is about correctness and reproducibility.
+> Ultimately, data science code quality is about correctness and reproducibility!

 When we think about data analysis, we often think just about the resulting reports, insights, or visualizations.
 While these end products are generally the main event, it's easy to focus on making the products _look nice_ and ignore the _quality of the code that generates them_.
 Because these end products are created programmatically, **code quality is still important**!
-And we're not talking about bikeshedding the indentation aesthetics or pedantic formatting standards — ultimately, data science code quality is about correctness and reproducibility.

-It's no secret that good analyses are often the result of very scattershot and serendipitous explorations.
-Tentative experiments and rapidly testing approaches that might not work out are all part of the process for getting to the good stuff, and there is no magic bullet to turn data exploration into a simple, linear progression.

-That being said, once started it is not a process that lends itself to thinking carefully about the structure of your code or project layout, so it's best to start with a clean, logical structure and stick to it throughout.
+It's best to start with a clean, logical structure and stick to it throughout.
 We think it's a pretty big win all around to use a fairly standardized setup like this one.
 Here's why:

 ### Other people will thank you

-> Nobody sits around before creating a new Rails project to figure out where they want to put their views; they just run `rails new` to get a standard project skeleton like everybody else.

 A well-defined, standard project structure means that a newcomer can begin to understand an analysis without digging in to extensive documentation.
 It also means that they don't necessarily have to read 100% of the code before knowing where to look for very specific things.